 In land use changes involving a change from Conservation Forest Lands or Rural Agricultural Lands to Rural Lands or Development designations an Exception to the Agricultural Lands or Forest Lands Goals must be taken.

 Within this planning area, there is approximately 150 acres in the Jewell area zoned for light industrial uses.
 The people in the area feel additional areas are needed in the future.
+During the update of this community plan, committee members also expressed a desire to allow additional types of home occupations that would provide needed services to local residents.
+Members, however, also expressed concerns about unpermitted home occupations and the need to monitor certain types of businesses, such as automobile repair, in order to protect the environment and the neighborhood from negative impacts.
+Businesses that do not impact the environment or surrounding neighborhoods are encouraged.
 In developing the zoning, however, the Citizen Advisory Committee (CAC) and County were unable to identify additional properties for light industrial uses.
 The County will facilitate Comprehensive Plan and zone changes for light industrial proposals in appropriate areas, considering such items as their compatibility with the surrounding area.

 Predominant Uses in the Rural Agricultural Lands classification include: